Activities of the Air Training Corps: Youth First Aid

 The St John Ambulance Youth First Aid course is the bronze-level PTS first aid course, and may be provided at squadron-, wing- or region-level.
 The course can be completed over a weekend, or over a series of parade nights.
 Either way, the course is assessed by a practical exam, where cadets have to deal with three situations: a conscious, breathing casualty; an unconscious, breathing casualty; and an unconscious non-breathing casualty, involving CPR on a Resusci Anne mannequin.

 A series of first aid topics are covered during the course such as fainting, bleeding, head injuries and bites and stings.
 These are taught by qualified staff, often qualified to the level of First Aid at Work.
 Upon completion, cadets receive a red Youth First Aid badge for sewing onto the brassard as well as a certificate.

 Activity First Aid

 Some cadets have the opportunity to undertake the St John Ambulance Activity First Aid Course, a much more detailed course for more senior cadets over the age of sixteen.
 Completion of the Activity First Aid Course trains cadets to the level of first aid required for many adult 'outdoor' qualifications such as the Mountain Leader Award.

 Instructor First Aid

 The St John Ambulance Instructor First Aid course is available to staff cadets, and is the gold-level PTS first aid course.

+Corps-wide trophies

+Air Training Corps squadrons each have a chance annually to win the two most prized trophies in the corps.
+The Sir Alan Lees trophy is awarded by the commandant Air Training Corps to the squadron with the best statistics and overall impression when inspected.
+The Morris Trophy is awarded to one of the six regional candidates upon inspection by the commandant.